 Solid foam and crumb each have their benefits and their uses.
 A quality crumb filling is good at trapping pockets of air.
 This increases the volume without increasing the density and helps regulate temperature and eliminate uncomfortable hot spots.
 It's an affordable option if your dog doesn't have joint, pain or skeletal issues but a solid MF layer has more orthopaedic and comfort benefits.

-Another option for orthopaedic support is the Berkeley Orthopaedic Dog Mattress which has an individually pocket sprung construction.
+Another option for orthopaedic support is a special mattress like the Berkeley Orthopaedic Dog Mattress which has an individually pocket sprung construction.
 Thick layers of wool felt and cotton offer orthopaedic comfort and support for your dog, ensuring even weight distribution and an incredibly comfortable and pain free sleep.
-Perfect!

 Size and shape